spagettikod/vsix/README.md

   golang.Go 0.17.0
 ```

 Extensions are downloaded to the current folder unless the output-flag is set.
-The command return the number of extensions that were downloaded to stdout.

-The command will exit with exit code 78 if one of the extensions can not be found
-or a given version does not exist.
-These errors will be logged to standard error
-output but the execution will not stop.
+The command will exit with exit code 78 if one of the extensions can not be found or a given version does not exist.
+These errors will be logged to stderr output but the execution will not stop.

 ### `versions`
 List avilable versions for an extension.